What Is A Raspberry Pi? (Hardware, Software, Goal & Usage)

 Here are the components you’ll typically find on any Raspberry Pi model:

-• RJ45 port: to connect the Raspberry Pi to a network cable, and get access to the Internet.
+- RJ45 port: Connect the Raspberry Pi to an Ethernet cable to get access to the Internet.

-• Audio: to plug a speaker, it’s only an output port, you can’t plug a micro into it (or not directly, more details here).
+- Audio: It’s an output port for speakers, but you can’t plug a micro into it (or not directly, more details here).

-• HDMI: this can be a normal HDMI output or other variants depending on the model.
-The Raspberry Pi 4B even has a double output (to use dual monitors).
+- HDMI: This can be a normal HDMI output or other variants depending on the model.
+The Raspberry Pi 4B even has two outputs (to use dual monitors).

-• Micro SD card slot: I already talked about it.
+- Micro SD card slot: I already talked about this earlier.
 It’s on the back of the main board, and you can use similar cards as in your camera or smartphone (micro SD format).

-• Processor: Obviously there is a CPU on it, like on any computer.
+- Processor: Obviously, there’s a CPU on it, like on any computer.
 It’s a different architecture (ARM), which means not all systems can run on it, but it works the same way as on any PC.

-• Memory: Raspberry Pi comes with RAM, going from 256 MB on the oldest model to 8 GB on the most powerful.
-4 to 8 GB is what you typically get on a laptop nowadays, so it’s pretty good.
+- Memory: Raspberry Pi comes with RAM, starting from 256 MB on the oldest model to 8 GB on the most powerful.
+About 4 GB to 8 GB is what you typically get on a laptop nowadays, so it’s pretty good.

 But then, the Raspberry Pi also includes connectors that you may not know: